massclown/HalfSwordModInstaller/README.md

 # Half Sword Mod Installer

-It helps to install the known mods for Half Sword demo v0.3 ([Steam release](https://store.steampowered.com/app/2397300/Half_Sword/)) and
+It helps to install the known mods for Half Sword demo v0.4 ([Steam release](https://store.steampowered.com/app/2397300/Half_Sword/))
-Half Sword Playtest.

 USE AT YOUR OWN RISK.